loganjb2542/walmart_analysis/README.md

 ## Project Description

-This project delves into the sales data of a Walmart store, employing SQL queries to extract valuable insights and conduct a comprehensive Exploratory Data Analysis (EDA).
+This project delves into Walmart's sales data, employing SQL queries to extract valuable insights and conduct a comprehensive Exploratory Data Analysis (EDA).
 The primary objective is to understand customer behavior, product performance, and overall sales trends.

 ## Data Source